What is Cryptography?

 Cryptography presents different methods to make that transition of information from one location to another location secure and safe.

-The sender encrypts that information and generates a key that the receiver would use to decipher that information.
+The sender encrypts that information and generates a key which would be used by the receiver to decipher that information.

-After being encrypted, that information is sent to the sender using whatever medium is available.
+After being encrypted that information is send to the sender using what so ever medium that is available.

-When the encrypted information reaches its destination, it is decrypted using the key provided by the sender.
+When the encrypted information reaches its destination it is decrypted using the key provided by sender.

 - Confidentiality